Episode 55 – Don’t Quit Your Day Job: Why Starting A Side Business May Be Your Secret To Success

 Having a stable income to help support you in the start-up phase is incredibly important.

 Your stress tends to skyrocket when you start a new business.

 The last thing you need is to worry about paying the bills on top of everything else.

-The absolutely last thing you want is to descend into desperation mindset in the first year of your business.
+The absolutely last thing you want is to descend into desperation mindset in the first year of your business and struggle financially.

 1. Funding your startup

 While starting an online business is cheap compared to other options, it’s not free, and it will cost more than you think.

 And while you don’t need to spend tons of money on a website or a logo right away, it’s also true that the more you invest in the right things up front – like education and coaching – the more likely you are to be a success.